Hans5958/Black-MIDI-Meta/docs/large-list/index.md

 # List of Largest MIDIs

-This is a spreadsheet for the list of largest MIDIs.
+This is a spreadsheet for the large MIDI songs that the community has ever made.

-It is based on [the wiki page](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs).
+This list is based on [the wiki page](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs), and was actually long abandoned by wiki contributors, so there are lots of MIDIs that's not on the list.
+Because of that, I try to maintain it as long as I can.
+The list has developed from as small as 124 songs to as big as over 300 songs.

-Contributions are appreciated, especially the original title from the blacker, missing fields, like note intesity, size, source, etc, and finding new songs.
+Note that the list has been abandoned due to of loss of interest by me.
+[The list on the wiki](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs) is now updated independently, limited to a certain number of entries.
+Forking the list is appreciated.

-You can view the spreadsheet in the frame below or in [here](https://docs.google.com/spreadsheets/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit#gid=1711202812).
+You can view the spreadsheet in the frame below or directly in [Google Sheets](https://docs.google.com/spreadsheets/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit).

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTN6X5xc1UlPvn9txVz4caVTitYz4l3fS0be2yVN5Q4EEvlTqgBDEKg26UrtY_H3GESQJusXVMtnYPA/pubhtml?widget=true&amp;headers=false" width=100% height=400px></iframe>